jcreollo00/jcreollo00.github.io/essays/languageofdoom.md

 ## ES6 as a Bridge

 With prior knowledge to Javascript, learning ES6 was interesting to me on many levels.
 To me sometimes Javascript can feel clunky, but as I was reading, it seems knowing ES6 essentially allows for Typescript to feel more natural.
 I hadn't even realized that I had already been using much of ES6 before, such as using "let name = 'joseph';" and "const sum = 0;".
 Using ES6 allows for me to recognize more Typescript easily, and making it a lot more readable.
-While I am a very lazy coder, I should possibly in my free time learn and understand ES6 and its rules, as it will allow for me understand all the Typescript strictness, making it way less intimitading.
+While I am a very lazy coder, I should possibly in my free time learn and understand ES6 and its rules, as it will allow for me understand all the Typescript strictness, making it way less intimidating.

 ## Final Thoughts